fireblocks/recovery/packages/extended-key-recovery/README.md

 The module accepts the Backup Kit .zip and RSA private key as base64-encoded strings.

 Here are the four types of keys that are returned from valid recovery materials.
-Private keys are only returned if the `-p` flag is included.
+Private keys are only returned if the `-p / --private` flag is `true`.

 |             | ECDSA (BIP44) | Ed25519 |
 | ----------- | ------------- | ------- |